ga4gh/vrs/docs/source/appendices/truncated_digest_collision_analysis.rst

    methods.
 Given that it is believed to distribute input bits more uniformly with no increased computational cost, it should be preferred for our use (and likely most uses).
--  24 bytes (192 bits) of digest is *ample* for VR uses.
+-  24 bytes (192 bits) of digest is *ample* for VRS uses.
 Arguably, we could choose much smaller without significant risk of collision.

 .. code:: ipython3